Hotmoka/hotmoka/tutorial/Takamaka.md

 2. the amount invested might not be enough: the `require()` function will throw an exception that makes the transaction running `invest()` fail.
-   The investment will not be transferred to the `SimplePonzi` contract, but the investor will be penalized by charging him all gas provided for the transaction.
-This is unfair since, after all, the investor had no way to know that the proposed investment was not enough.
+   The investment will not be transferred to the `SimplePonzi` contract, but the investor will be penalized by charging him all the gas provided for the transaction.
+This is unfair since, after all, the investor had no way to know that the proposed investment was not large enough.

 Hence, it would be nice and fair to provide investors with a way of accessing the value in the `currentInvestment` field.